LukeGorman321/AlgoRhythms/README.md

 Thank you!
-For choosing RecordRecs for your new music recommendations, build by us here at AlgoRhythms.
+For choosing RecordRecs for your new music recommendations, built by us here at AlgoRhythms.

 Before you get starting using our site, there are a few things to note: